Well-0/Edemy/README.md

 # Edemy

-Edemy is a two-tier learning platform example with a C++ REST backend and a React + Vite frontend.
+Edemy is a two-tier learning platform example with a C++ REST backend and a React + Vite frontend with BootStrap CSS.

 ## Project Structure